illustration Prepare my visit

 People with visual impairments

-To help you find your way around the Citadel, a Braille map is available at reception.
+To help you find your way around the Citadel, a Braille map is available at the reception desk.
 Free loan.

 The Citadel has touchscreen modules that make it easier for visually impaired and blind people to explore the site.
 You will find them: